Hongkong Post e-Cert

 1. The Certificate Revocation Request Form is also available in post offices.

-Based on the revocation request, HKPost will suspend the validity of the certificate.
+Based on the revocation request, Hongkong Post will suspend the validity of the certificate.
 The certificate will be revoked, which terminates the validity of the certificate permanently, upon receipt of the final confirmation of revocation from the Subscriber.
-HKPost will exercise reasonable endeavours to send to relevant Subscribers a Notice of Revocation by email or by post within one week following the suspension or revocation.
+Hongkong Post will exercise reasonable endeavours to send to relevant Subscribers a Notice of Revocation by email or by post within one week following the suspension or revocation.

 Business Hours for Processing e-Cert Revocation Requests